irgaly/compose-navigation3-resultstate/README.md

         entry<Screen1>(
             // 1.
             // Declare that the Screen1 want to receive the Screen2's result, so register "Screen2Result" key to metadata.
-            // result key is just unique string tied to the Screen2's result. metadata = NavigationResultStateHolder.resultConsumer(
+            // The result key is just unique string tied to the Screen2's result. metadata = NavigationResultMetadata.resultConsumer(
                 "Screen2Result",
             )
         ) {